Drones are becoming ever more popular and with it comes new opportunities. Want to make money with a drone? Now is certainly the time!

 Like the drone itself, the accessories you need to make money with a drone will entirely depend on the niche you will get into.
 Below is a rough list.
 With many drones, you’ll get most of them:

 Do you need to get certified to make money with a drone?
 Do you need the Part 107 certification?
-Short answer is, yes.
+The short answer is, yes.
 Making money with a drone is classified as “commercial use”.
-This includes the selling of photos and videos taken using the UAV, providing contract services like factory inspection, agricultural inspection, wildlife survey operations and providing security and surveillance operations with the UAV –essentially anything you’d do to make money with a drone.
+This includes the selling of photos and videos taken using the UAV, providing contract services like factory inspection, agricultural inspection, wildlife survey operations, and providing security and surveillance operations with the UAV –essentially anything you’d do to make money with a drone.

 Effective August 29, 2016: If you want to use the UAV for these commercial purposes, according to FAA: “The person actually flying a drone must be at least 16 years old and have a remote pilot certificate with a small UAS rating, or be directly supervised by someone with such a certificate.
 To qualify for a remote pilot certificate (Part 107), an individual must either pass an initial aeronautical knowledge test at an FAA-approved knowledge testing center or have an existing non-student Part 61 pilot certificate.